skyworkz/website/content/blog/basic-canary-releasing-on-kubernetes.md

 **Step 1**: Create Kubernetes manifests for v1 and v2 of your service, so that there are separate `Deployment` and `Service` resources for both versions.
 Make sure both will use the same Namespace.

-**Step 2**: Deploy separate `Ingress` resources for v1 and v2, but make sure they use the same hostname.
+**Step 2**: Create separate `Ingress` resources for v1 and v2, but make sure they use the same hostname.

 **Step 3**: Add annotations to the `Ingress` for v2: